Deveshjoshi101/PythonAutomation/README.md

 8. Write a script to swap two variables.
 9. Create a Python script to check Python’s version.
 10. Execute a Python file in VS Code.
+11. Initialize a Git repository and commit the scripts created so far.
+12. Push the repository to GitHub and share the link.
+13. Fork a training repository provided by the trainer and clone it locally.
+14. Push the day’s scripts to a GitHub repository.
+15. Collaborate with peers on GitHub by creating pull requests.
+16. Resolve a simulated merge conflict in a repository.

 ---